jpaquim/psycle/trunk/cpsycle/readme.txt

 Target to the project standard.
 Install on older platforms the DirectX SDK and add the include/lib sdk directories (Tools/Options/Directories).
-Copy the appropiate vc runtime and universalis dlls from an existing psycle installation, copy bwltbl.dll from the existing psycle plugin path, to the output dir(cpsycle/debug and cpsycle/release).
+Copy the appropiate vc runtime and universalis dlls from an existing psycle installation to the output dir(cpsycle/debug and cpsycle/release).
 Only in VC6 set the working dir (host project settings) to your-path\cpsycle\debug or your-path\cpsycle\release) that the host can find the audio driver dlls.

 List of runtime files to be copied:

-bwltbl.dll, (from plugin path) boost_chrono_your_version.dll, (from bin path) boost_date_time_your_version.dll, (from bin path) boost_filesystem_your_version.dll, (from bin path)
+boost_chrono_your_version.dll, (from bin path) boost_date_time_your_version.dll, (from bin path) boost_filesystem_your_version.dll, (from bin path)